Danavishnu/Officium/README.md

 ## Client & Admin Dashboard Kit

-A  kit that comes with plenty of ready-to-use Material-UI© components developed with one common goal in mind, help you build faster & beautiful applications.
+My kit that comes with plenty of ready-to-use Material-UI© components developed with one common goal in mind, help you build faster & beautiful applications.
 Each component is fully customizable, responsive and easy to integrate.

 ### Features